cmucg/jsVideoPlayer/README.md

 - Press enter-key in the text-input-location, new time buttons will be generated, although you should rename the video-file to keep the new buttons.
 ## From 041 on:
 - Use 2-row-text-area to replace the original 1-row-input-dom.
 More convenient in displaying and editing long file-name.
+## From 043 on, click the mouse wheel in the text:
+- Sort the titles by time.
+- Simplify time format, removing "S" at the end, remove "0H" if the time is smaller than 1 hour.
+- Remove the blanks adjacent to ";".
+- If the text is longer than 230 (max length of file-name), split the text into 230 and the longer part.
+The buttons are based on the whole text.